ultraio/docs-blockchain/docs/blockchain/general/antelope-ultra/public-and-private-keys.md

 ---
-title: 'How to generate a Keypair'
+title: 'Public and Private Keys'

-order: -99999
+outline: [0, 4]
-oultine: [0,5]
+order: -90
 ---

-# How to Generate a Key Pair
+# Public and Private Keys

 Ultra uses an elliptic curve key pair consists of a public key (used for verification) and a private key (kept secret for signing transactions), enabling secure digital interactions on the Ultra blockchain.